 And then for dessert I have the ice cream – chocolate and vanilla, with mixed berries and a chocolate biscuit thing that tastes very good.

 The Valhorna chocolate after the meal has been replaced with a praliné by Godiva.

-THE SECOND SERVICE The second service already starts two hours and thirty minutes out of Doha because the crew is expecting heavy turbulence as we approach our destination.
+The second service already starts two hours and thirty minutes out of Doha because the crew is expecting heavy turbulence as we approach our destination.
 But in fact the bad weather starts much earlier, and the service has to be interrupted repeatedly.